nataliavrs/laravel-one-to-many/README.md

-### Website to interact with a relational DB.
+## Website to interact with a relational DB.

-## Technologies:
+### Technologies:

-- Laravel 7.x.
+- Laravel 7.x
-- MySQL.
+- MySQL
-- Eloquent.
+- Eloquent
-- Blade.
+- Blade
-- Sass.
+- Sass

-## Features:
+### Features:

+- One to Many relationship
+- Many to Many relationship
-- CRUD (create and update).
+- CRUD (create and update)
-- Validations with default and custom messages.
+- Validations with default and custom messages